dimaga/drlnd-p1-navigation/Report.md

 #### Dueling Deep Q-Network

 https://arxiv.org/abs/1511.06581 extends the artificial network architecture to meet the specific needs of Q-learning algorithm.
 In particular, the paper notices that in some states it is important to know the value of the state itself, not the action.
-Separate estimate of the state value _V(S<sub>t</sub>)_ and the action advantage value _A(S, A<sub>t</sub>)_ allows the neural network to generalize better.
+Separate estimates of the state value _V(S<sub>t</sub>)_ and the action advantage values _A(S, A<sub>t</sub>)_ allow the neural network to generalize better.
 Action advantage returns the difference of one action value over the other.

 The extension changes the network architecture as shown in the picture below: